kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/FastAPI/ReadMe.md

 - FastAPI comes with built-in support for Asyncio, GraphQL and Websockets.
 ***

+## What is Swagger?
+- Swagger is a set of open-source tools built around the OpenAPI Specification that can help you design, build, document and consume REST APIs.
+- Swagger provides convenience in API design, development, documentation and testing with the standards and tools it offers.
+- FastAPI automatically generates a Swagger documentation.
+***

 ## What is uvicorn and gunicorn?
 - Gunicorn is a mature, fully featured server and process manager.
 - Uvicorn includes a Gunicorn worker class allowing you to run ASGI applications, with all of Uvicorn's performance benefits, while also giving you Gunicorn's fully-featured process management.